 Apply an ice pack wrapped in a towel to the rash.
 Here’s more information about making your own cold compress.

-Oatmeal is effective at reducing itching and inflammation.
+Oatmeal is at reducing itching and inflammation.
 This makes it a useful home remedy for heat rash and a number of other skin conditions.

 Put 1 or 2 cups of oatmeal in a lukewarm bath and soak for 20 minutes.
 Make sure the water isn’t hot so you don’t further irritate your skin.